 After graduating from UC Santa Barbara, Anne discovered her love for training dogs when she added a spunky Cattle Dog mix named Kiwi to her life.
-Anne has been training and competing in Agility for the past fifteen years and Rally Obedience for eight years and has truly enjoyed the time spent working with her dogs Kiwi, Zip, Kylie, Maizey, and Avid.
+Anne has been training and competing in Agility for the past 25 years and Rally Obedience for 15 years and has truly enjoyed the time spent working with her dogs Kiwi, Zip, Kylie, Maizey, Avid and Traeger.
 Together, Anne and her dogs have earned multiple Champion titles in AKC and USDAA Agility, Rally Obedience, and Flyball as well.
-They have also attended several National Championship competitions around the country for AKC and USDAA Agility.
-Anne feels so fortunate to have had amazing dogs as teammates for dog sports, exercise buddies for trips to the beach and on hikes, traveling companions on trips all around the country, and family members to spend time with at home.
+Kylie They have also attended several National Championship competitions around the country for AKC and USDAA Agility.

 Anne’s Teammates